elunna/nerfhack-changelog/README.md

 | #4411 | f9e5ea0f3 | Loggers_VIII         | Greased items sometimes slip when disarmed with a bullwhip.             |

 Many thanks to all the folks who have helped out with the original Hack'EM and NerfHack, contributing ideas, making patches, playtesting, or anything!

+### Changes that were later adopted into NetHack 3.7.0
+* Archeologists get a luck bonus for wearing a fedora (Un).

 ### Special thanks to:
 - My wife - for being endlessly patient with this time-consuming endeavor!